Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/locking-unlocking-snapshots.md

 ## How Snapshot Unlocking Works in Qumulo Core
 Unlocking a snapshot requires a cryptographic signature generated from a private key.

-To unlock your snapshot normally, after its expiration time, [use the `qq` CLI](#unlock-snapshot-qq-cli).
+To unlock a snapshot after its expiration time, [use the `qq` CLI](#unlock-snapshot-qq-cli).

 <a id="locking-unlocking-snapshots"></a>